sorinGrecu/Java-APA102-LPD8806-Drivers/README.md

 Basically it is a Spring Boot application that can run on a Raspberry Pi.
-My current setup is RPI and a APA102 led-strip with 144 leds. the jar runs at startup and from there on I simply
+My current setup is RPI and a APA102 led-strip with 144 leds. the jar runs at startup and from there on I simply hit the endpoints whenever I need.
+I also set up Fauxmo on the RPI to be able to control it through Alexa by emulating a Belkin WeMo, hitting the endpoints for on and off.

 This is configurable.
 For example one of my led-strips broke, I had to cut it in half.
 I simply reduced the number of leds in application.properties to 72 and it worked.